Occupational Therapists (OTs) assess an infant or child’s development with a focus on their “occupations”.

 - Successfully participating in programs such as childcare or school

-The WOMB’s OTs will work with you and your child towards meeting your child’s developmental goals and milestones.
+The WOMB’s OTs will work with you and your child toward meeting your child’s developmental goals and milestones.
 As play is one of the main occupations for any child, your OT will use a fun, play-based approach to assess and interact with your child.
 The OT will also coach you or another caregiver to feel confident in your ability to support your child in their own environment.

 Areas of focus may include: